wodxgod/Griefing-Methods/Social Engineering/Session Hijacking.md

 All latest session tokens are cached in the `launcher_profiles.json` file located at `%appdata%\.minecraft\launcher_profiles.json` in any version of the game.

+When you have the token, you can use a tool developed by me to log in to the account through the Minecraft Launcher.
+Download it [here](https://github.com/wodxgod/mcjack).

 ### Prevention
 Never share any Minecraft logs or the `launcher_profiles.json` file, and never run any suspicious scripts and executables on your PC.